guitar-san/CGFs/README.md

 The authors are not responsible for any errors in the dataset or for any consequences arising from its use.

 ## Usage Guidelines
-While the CC BY-NC-ND 4.0 license permits non-commercial use, we kindly request that you contact the authors before:
+While the CC BY 4.0 license permits reuse with attribution, we kindly request that you contact the authors before:

 - Using the data for training machine learning models
-- Incorporating into other datasets or projects
+- Incorporating it into other datasets or projects
-- For uses beyond simple reference or citation
+- Using it beyond simple reference or citation

-This allows us to track usage and discuss potential collaboration opportunities.
+This helps us understand usage and may support future collaboration.

 ## Citation
 ```